ludocode/onramp/docs/virtual-machine.md

 - The VM must make it easy for programs to run other programs.

-Non-goals are efficiency, memory safety, multithreading, interrupts, and suitability for implementation in hardware.
+Non-goals are efficiency, memory safety, and suitability for implementation in hardware.
 The VM is designed primarily for non-interactive bootstrapping of a real native compiler.
+Interrupts are also not a priority at this time, although there is the possibility of implementing them later.

 Onramp's VM design takes inspiration from such projects as Robert Elder's [one page CPU](https://recc.robertelder.org/op-cpu-programmer-reference-manual.txt), the [TOY machine](https://introcs.cs.princeton.edu/java/62toy/) from Sedgewick and Wayne, the design of [MessagePack](https://msgpack.org/), classic architectures like PDP-11 (designed to be programmed directly in octal), and of course modern RISC ISAs like RISC-V. See the [inspiration](inspiration.md) page for details.